openequella/openequella.github.io/guides/RestAPIGuide.md

 NOTE: If you prefer, the authorization endpoint can also be accessed at .../oauth/authorize  (z instead of s)

-2. User is presented with an EQUELLA login screen (if they are not already logged in, e.g. in another browser tab)
+2. User is presented with an openEQUELLA login screen (if they are not already logged in, e.g. in another browser tab)
-3. The EQUELLA OAuth authorization endpoint redirects to your application (as determined by the redirect_uri) with a code parameter appended:
+3. The openEQUELLA OAuth authorization endpoint redirects to your application (as determined by the redirect_uri) with a code parameter appended:
 ```
 [redirect URL]?code=[a short lived code]
 ```
 Do not store this code as it has a limited lifespan (2 minutes) and can only be used once, even if the request containing the code fails.
 In this case you would need to obtain another code.

-4. Your application needs to detect the presence of the code parameter and do a server side request to the EQUELLA OAuth token endpoint:
+4. Your application needs to detect the presence of the code parameter and do a server side request to the openEQUELLA OAuth token endpoint:
 ```
 .../oauth/access_token?grant_type=authorization_code&client_id=[client id]&code=[code from step 3]
 ```